~

 Donna Jackie Judy Joan Cindy H Gail Claudia Joanie

-Denise T Denise C Shelly Diane J Susan Sherry Diane D Tracy Pat Debbie
+Denise T Denise C Shelly Diane J Susan Sherry Diane D Tracy Pat Debbie Marcia

 Tom Sara Roberta Mike Stan Diane Norm Laurie Jeff Reba Cindy Jake Roger Kathy Tim Carol Cindy B Todd Forrest Sonia Trina Dale Cathy Tom